top of page

 As I get lost in the details, my knife follows the lines until they've led me to the destination:

-Precious windows into abstracted worlds.
+Delicate windows into abstracted worlds.

-There are up to 101 layers of paper in these intricate images with depth.
 They begin life with the whisper of pen on paper, gaining volume as the design develops, a clear melody of mood rising to the surface.
-As each layer of my originals are hand-cut using an x-acto blade, they build up from those 2D drawings into relief sculptures.
+Each layer of my originals are then hand-cut using an X-acto knife, and built up from those 2D drawings into sunken-relief sculptures.

-a sense of depth that changes the piece when viewed from one angle to another.
+When I began this papercutting journey, most of what I saw was cut out of a single sheet of black or white paper.
+It was never a question for me that I wanted to work instead with multiple layers, creating a delicate strata with my patterns, a sense of depth that changes the piece when viewed from one angle to another.
 But it was also never a question that I would use the full spectrum of color.
 Whether the palette is vibrant or subdued, it is an integral part of the work.
+And while the design is what my art is saying, color is the tone of voice through which each piece speaks.

 cutting-web.jpg